csmertx/csmertx.github.io/content/_index.md

 <div style="text-align: center;">

-The image above leads to the 🔗 [main navigation page](pad "Click here for the Navigation Page").
+The CRS up top leads to the 🔗 [meat and potatoes](pad "Click here for the meat and potatoes.
+No preservatives added.").

 ---